needle-mirror/com.unity.purchasing/Samples~/Apple App Store - 01 RefreshingAppReceipt/README.md

    or change the `noAdsProductId` field in the `RefreshingAppReceipt.cs` script.
 4. Build your project for `iOS`.
-   1. If you are using a simulator with Xcode 12+, follow these [instructions](https://developer.apple.com/documentation/xcode/setting-up-storekit-testing-in-xcode) to set up StoreKit testing.
+   1. If you are using a simulator with Xcode 12+, follow these [instructions](https://developer.apple.com/documentation/xcode/setting-up-storekit-testing-in-xcode) to set up StoreKit Testing.

 ## Refreshing App Receipts